 ISO A.8.1.3 suggests that the rules for acceptable asset use must be documented and consider everyone with access to information assets, including employees, temporary staff, contractors, and other third parties.
 This control also states that all relevant parties must have access to and be trained on these acceptable use rules.

 Map HIPAA Requirement 164.308(a)(4) Information Access Management to ISO 27001 A.9.1 Business Requirements of Access Control and A.9.2 User Access Management

-HIPAA 164.308(a)(4) requires that covered entities must implement policies and procedures to authorize access to ePHI.
-Moreover, these policies must be consistent with the requirements mandated in requirement 164 subpart E, which includes data protection and privacy rules.
+HIPAA 164.308(a)(4) requires that covered entities implement policies and procedures to authorize access to ePHI.
+Moreover, these policies must be consistent with the requirements mandated in Requirement 164 subpart E, which includes data protection and privacy rules.

 Annex A.9.1 of ISO 27001 aims to limit access to information and information processing facilities.
-Control 9.1.1 is about establishing, documenting, and reviewing the organization’s access control policy.
+Control 9.1.1 establishes, documents, and reviews the organization’s access control policy.
 This security policy should reflect the company’s information security risks and consider the security requirements of its business applications.